oracle/pgql-lang/pages/pgql-1.3-spec.md

 ...
 ```

-Note that the example above is incorrect because the two vertex tables have the same label (`Place`) but different properties (`country_name` and `city_name`).

-To make this example work, the same property names have to be provided for both columns:
+The statement above is illegal because both `Country` and `City` have label `Place` but their properties are inconsistent.
+To make this example work, the same property names have to be assigned:

 ```sql
 ...